-First, the instructor has both the right and responsibility to demand academic honesty if a student is to remain in good standing in the course and is to be evaluated fairly by the instructor.
+- 1. First, the instructor has both the right and the responsibility to demand academic honesty of all students.
 A grade certifies both knowledge and a standard of academic integrity.
-It is essential that the instructor retain the right to set the minimum academic penalty for academic dishonesty in a course, subject to the appeal rights of a student.
+It is essential that the instructors retain the right to set the minimum academic penalty for academic dishonesty in a course, subject to the appeal rights of a student. - 2.
 Second, cheating is not just a matter between an instructor and student in a specific course.
 While it is the right and duty of the instructor to set minimum penalties for dishonesty in a particular course, the University is responsible for the minimum standards of academic integrity and achievement on which degrees are based.
-It is the University that permits students to remain members of the academic community and finally certifies that students have attained sufficient academic credit and exhibited acceptable standards of conduct to entitle them to a degree.
+It is the University that permits students to remain members of the academic community and finally certifies that students have attained sufficient academic credit and exhibited acceptable standards of conduct to entitle them to a degree. - 3.
 Third, students accused of academic dishonesty have the right to have their case heard in a fair and impartial manner, with all the safeguards available within the bounds of due process.